aliftrd/aliftrd/README.md

 ### Ungraduate of Informatics Engineering
 - 🔭 I’m currently working on my personal projects, you can check it [here](https://aliftriadi.my.id)!
-- 👀 I’m interested with Backend Development, and currently starting learning GO
+- 👀 I’m interested with Backend and Mobile Development.
 - 👌 Good understanding of Laravel.
 - 👌 Have some experience with ExpressJS, and PostgreSQL.
 - 🛁 Trying to improve and write cleaner code.